GongT/baobao/@idlebox/helpers/docs/helpers.api.md

 // @public (undocumented)
 export function isArraySame<T>(a1: T[], a2: T[]): boolean;

+// Warning: (ae-missing-release-tag) "isObjectSame" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isObjectSame(a: any, b: any): boolean;

+// Warning: (ae-missing-release-tag) "isObjectSameRecursive" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function isObjectSameRecursive(a: any, b: any): boolean;

 // Warning: (ae-missing-release-tag) "IUniqueIdFactory" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)